jnlamores/jnlamores/README.md

 - loves tokyo cheese milk factory salt & camembert cookies

 ### Other Fun Facts
-- used to live in Germany (I do not speak German) 🇩🇪
+- used to live in germany (I do not speak german) 🇩🇪
 - published a research paper in ethnic studies - [read it here](https://bit.ly/jpimmigration)
 - hit the 4096 tile in 2048